Prajnabhandary/VITON/Inpainting/Readme.md

 - **Output Image:**
   ![Example Input](https://raw.githubusercontent.com/Prajnabhandary/VITON/main/Inpainting/img_3.png)
 By following these steps, you can easily generate high-quality inpainted images that provide a realistic preview of the subject in different settings.

-The following dependencies are required for this project:

-- `streamlit`: A framework for creating interactive web applications.
-Streamlit makes it easy to build and deploy data-driven applications with minimal effort.
-- `rembg`: A library for removing the background from images.
-This is a critical component of our pipeline, ensuring that the subject is accurately isolated from the background.
-- `Pillow`: A Python Imaging Library that adds image processing capabilities.
-Pillow provides various functions for manipulating images, which are used throughout our application.
-- `torch`: A deep learning framework used for training and deploying machine learning models.
-PyTorch is known for its flexibility and ease of use, making it ideal for our needs.
-- `diffusers`: A library for using diffusion models, such as Stable Diffusion, for inpainting.
-This library allows us to seamlessly blend the subject into new backgrounds, creating a realistic try-on experience.

 Ensure you have a CUDA-compatible GPU and the necessary drivers installed for the best performance.
 This will significantly speed up the processing time and improve the quality of the generated images.